Tips For Flying With A Saxophone Or Other Musical Instrument

 Q: A guitarist should never bring a bulky hard shell case on the plane right?

 Correct.
 You need a streamlined case or gig bag.
-Q: Do you ever come across a flight attendant that is willing to help you find a place for your horn or ask travelers to put some things under the seat in front of them?
-Occasionally I do find helpful flight attendants but most of the time it's the other travelers that help the most and are the most understanding.
+Q: Do you ever come across a flight attendant that is willing to help you find a place for your horn or ask travellers to put some things under the seat in front of them?
+Occasionally I do find helpful flight attendants but most of the time it's the other travellers that help the most and are the most understanding.
 Make friends with the people around you on the plane and they often will help.

 Q: You are also saying don't be shy either, correct?